hyperledger/bevel/examples/identity-app/README.md

 - Create Helm release for Student Alice with command: `helm install --name alice /home/blockchain-automation-framework/examples/identity-app/charts/alice/`

 ### Step 7
-Now the Identity App si running and agents API via Swagger are available on IP address of your cluster with ports which you defined for your agents in `value.yaml` file.
+Identity App is running and agents API via Swagger are available on IP address of your cluster with ports which you defined for your agents in `value.yaml` file.

 ### Step 8
 Follow these [steps](https://github.com/hyperledger/aries-cloudagent-python/blob/master/demo/AriesOpenAPIDemo.md#using-the-openapiswagger-user-interface) for using Aries Demo on this Identity App.